edeno/Better-Science-Code/src/presentation.md

 * breaks hard problems down into smaller problems
 * limits the scope of your code
-* makes it easier to debug
+* makes it easier to debug or change
 * separation of concerns

 # Small, well-defined functions are more composable